chevereto/docker/docs/UPGRADING.md

 # Upgrading

-To upgrade your Chevereto application you need to (1) Sync repository, (2) Re-build the container image, and (3) Update Chevereto instances.
+To upgrade you need to (1) Sync repository, (2) Re-build the container image, and (3) Update Chevereto instances.

 ## Step 1: Sync repository